Shmuel Sambursky: Academic career

-In 1962 Sambursky helped found the "broadcast university" a wide range of university level lectures which were broadcast on the radio.

-Efraim Katzir, the fourth President of Israel and 1959 Israel prize winner in Life Sciences, was his student and wrote: : To you I owe thanks for broadening my horizons and instilling in me a love for sciences."
+Efraim Katzir, the fourth President of Israel and 1959 Israel prize winner in Life Sciences, was his student and wrote: "To you I owe thanks for broadening my horizons and instilling in me a love for sciences."

 Sambursky was author and editor of multiple monographs on the history and philosophy of science, for classical antiquity.

 Awards and recognition

 In 1962 he was admitted as a member of the Israel Academy of Sciences and Humanities.

 In 1966 he received the Rothschild Prize in the Philosophy of Science.

 In 1968 he received the Israel Prize for Humanities.

-In 1982 he received an honorary doctorate from the Weizman Institute.

 There is a street named after him in Beer Sheva.

 Death

-Sambursky died 18 May 1990 in Jerusalem.
-He is buried in Har HaMenuchot.
+Sambursky died on 18 May 1990 in Jerusalem and was buried in Har HaMenuchot.